Script-Fu Tools

 Terminology

 ScriptFu’s language is a dialect of the Scheme programming language, augmented with functions to call the Gimp PDB.
 The tools interpret “snippets” of that language.
-By “snippet” we mean a short text in ScriptFu’s dialect of the Scheme language.
-Snippets can be long, or can load longer files of the language.
+By “snippet” we mean a piece of text in ScriptFu’s dialect of the Scheme language.

 ScriptFu Console